issa-bagheryan/TL-DR/README.md

 Instead of simply sending a PDF to an LLM, the application builds a searchable knowledge base from the document.
 When a question is asked, only the most relevant parts of the PDF are retrieved and provided to the language model as context.

-Everything runs locally using Ollama—no OpenAI API keys, no cloud services, and no data leaves your computer.
+Everything runs locally using Ollama,so no OpenAI API keys, no cloud services, and no data leaves your computer.

 ---